https://www.instagram.com/sweech/ https://www.instagram.com/sweech/

 If you look hard enough, you might catch a glimpse of the divinely beautiful lady with waist-length hair bathing in the pools of Lata Kijang.
 According to local folklore, on the third level of Lata Kijang Falls, there are deer footprints engraved on a rock, said to be from a deer that was chased by a leopard.
 Beside this rock, a larger boulder is believed to be the leopard itself, turned to stone.

-The journey from KL to Taman Negeri Kenobi will take around 2 hours.
+The journey from KL to Taman Negeri Kenoboi will take around 2 hours.
 It is a windy and undulating road.
 The morning mist drifted in waves, retreating just a quickly but surely disturbing the visibility of the dark road.

 As we journeyed toward the forest reserve park, we passed through a village with the unusual name of 'Tomorrow Village' (Kampung Besok).
 The name struck us as eerie, and we couldn't shake the feeling that there was something mysterious about it.
 Later, we learned that the village had a peculiar reputation—guests who planned to leave often found themselves staying an extra day, as if time itself was persuaded to linger just a little longer in that world! #gunungbesarhantu

-Taman Negeri Kenobi
+Taman Negeri Kenoboi

-Starting point: Taman Hutan Liar Kenobi
+Starting point: Taman Hutan Liar Kenoboi

 Hike Length: 20km